nedhir6/holbertonschool-zero_day/0x03-git/README.md

-this directory contains git commands
+this directory contains three other directories